 Julia Stephen, PhD, Neurodevelopment

-Protocol Summary: Child will complete 2-3 visits per year for 2-4 years.
-The study uses non-invasive and harmless techniques, MEG (Magnetoencephalography), fMRI/MRI (functional magnetic resonance Imaging), saliva genetics collection and behavioral measures.
+Protocol Summary: Child will complete 2 visits per year for 5 years.
+The study uses non-invasive and harmless techniques, MEG (Magnetoencephalography), fMRI/MRI (functional magnetic resonance Imaging), saliva hormone collection and behavioral measures.
 Participants will be compensated for their time.

-Basic Eligibility Criteria: Children are eligible to participate if he/she is between the ages of 9 and 15, speaks English, has never been diagnosed with a psychiatric or neurological disorder, and is medically healthy.
-Parent(s) must be able to give valid informed consent and the child must be able and willing to provide assent to the study procedures.
+Basic Eligibility Criteria: Children between the ages of 6-8 and 11-13 years old, who have never been diagnosed with a psychiatric or neurological disorder, and are medically healthy.
+Parent(s) must be able to give valid informed consent and the child must be able and willing to provide assent to the study procedures

 Targeted Transcranial Direct Current Stimulation (tDCS) to Enhance Speech-Language Treatment Outcomes in Persons with Chronic Post-Stroke Aphasia

 Purpose of Study: The aim of this research is to determine whether non-invasive brain stimulation paired with speech-language therapy results in better outcomes than speech-language therapy alone.

 Protocol Summary: Participants may undergo non-invasive brain activity recording, brain scanning with MRI, neuropsychological and language testing, 15 sessions of active or sham brain stimulation with speech-language therapy and testing, and two follow-up testing sessions at 1 month and 2 months after therapy.
 Participants may earn $30 per testing session and $10 per therapy session in the form of a gift merchandise card.

 Basic Eligibility Criteria: Individuals aged 25-85, who have suffered a stroke and have communication difficulties as a result.